 When I first started out as a landscape photographer, that’s what I believed.
 I used ISO 100 all the time (except for night photography).

 Now, I still think you should use ISO 100 for most stationary landscapes.
 But you shouldn’t make the mistake of only using that setting.
-It took me several years before I managed to accept that there’s not only one correct ISO in landscape photography.
+It took me several years before I accepted that there’s no one correct ISO in landscape photography.

 Instead of always dialing in ISO 100, pick the lowest ISO you can afford while getting the effect and level of sharpness you’re after.

-Here are some common scenarios when you might need to bump up the ISO:
+Here are some common scenarios when you might need to bump up the ISO beyond 100:

 But those are just a few of the scenarios where ISO 100 might not be possible.
 There are also less obvious times you’ll want to increase the ISO, as well:

 - When adjusting the shutter speed to capture perfect motion/flow in water

 - If you need to freeze elements moving in the wind (such as bushes, branches, etc.)

 So to reiterate my advice in the previous section:

 Pick the lowest ISO possible, but bear in mind that you may need to keep it above ISO 100 in certain scenarios.